mrdoogees/enterprise-webapp-development/README.md

 - activated in staging and production environment only

 ### type of accesses
-- read only : necessary from production team to test the accessibilty of the application
+- read only : userfull for production team to test the accessibilty of the application after the deployment

 - administrator : read/write/execute